 Every young person that we work with is on their own individual journey.
 We are there to support them and encourage them, but in no way rush them into something that they are not prepared for.

-While employment is a key indicator of our success, the young people who go into employment roles through our program go there because they want to be there, not because they have been forced there.
-Ganbina makes sure they are both motivated and work ready.
+While employment is a key indicator of our success, the young people who go into employment through our program go there because they want to be there, not because they have been forced there.
+Ganbina makes sure our participants are both motivated and work ready.